-An upper endoscopy is a diagnostic test that allows a doctor to examine the upper portion of the gastrointestinal (GI) tract, including the esophagus (the muscular tube that connects the throat to the stomach), stomach, and duodenum (the top of the small intestine).
+An upper endoscopy is a procedure that allows a doctor to examine the upper part of the gastrointestinal (GI) tract, including the esophagus (the muscular tube that connects the throat to the stomach), stomach, and duodenum (the top of the small intestine).
 It is also called upper GI endoscopy or esophagogastroduodenoscopy (EGD).

-An endoscope (a thin, flexible tube with a light and a small video camera on the end) is inserted into the mouth, down the throat, and into the esophagus to look for tumors or other abnormalities.
-The doctor views the image on a video monitor.
-During this procedure, the doctor can remove polyps or other tissue for examination.
-When the examination is complete, the endoscope is slowly removed from the body.
+An endoscope (a thin, flexible tube with a light and a tiny camera on the end) is inserted into the mouth, down the throat, and into the esophagus to look for tumors or other health problems.
+The doctor views the images on a screen.
+During this procedure, the doctor can remove polyps (noncancerous growths) or other tissue samples for further study using tools passed through a channel in the endoscope.

 The medical team

-An endoscopy is performed in a doctor's office, GI clinic, or hospital.
-Many specialists can perform an endoscopy, but a gastroenterologist (a doctor who specializes in the GI tract) is the specialist who most often performs this procedure.
+An upper endoscopy is done in a doctor's office, GI clinic, or hospital.
+A gastroenterologist (a doctor who specializes in the GI tract) most often performs the procedure, but many other specialists can also do it.

 Questions to ask your doctor

-Before having an endoscopy, consider asking your doctor the following questions:
+Before having an upper endoscopy, consider asking the following questions:

-- Who will perform the endoscopy, and who else will be in the room?
+- Who will perform the upper endoscopy?
+Will anyone else be in the room?

 - How long will the procedure take?